cabforum/servercert/docs/BR.md

 1. `reasonCode` (OID 2.5.29.21)

-   Effective 2020-09-30, all of the following requirements MUST be met:

    If present, this extension MUST NOT be marked critical.

    If a CRL entry is for a Root CA or Subordinate CA Certificate, including Cross Certificates, this CRL entry extension MUST be present.